Rilliaa/sentry-id/data/README.md

 * This dataset is intended **solely for NLP research and academic purposes**.
 * It does not contain personally identifiable information (PII).
-* The original data is stored locally. 👉 To replicate the experiments, place your dataset in the following path:
+* The original data is stored locally.

 ---

-Would you like me to make it more **formal and academic-style** (as if for a published research dataset), or keep it in this **straightforward GitHub-friendly style**, Sir?